brunoton/return-to-consciousness/from-did-to-integration.md

 Lindahl, J. R., et al. (2017).
 The varieties of contemplative experience: A mixed-methods study of meditation-related challenges in Western Buddhists. *PLoS ONE, 12*(5), e0176239.

+Lutz, A., et al. (2004).
+Long-term meditators self-induce high-amplitude gamma synchrony during mental practice. *Proceedings of the National Academy of Sciences, 101*(46), 16369-16373.

+Lutz, A., et al. (2008).
+Attention regulation and monitoring in meditation. *Trends in Cognitive Sciences, 12*(4), 163-169.

 Olendzki, A. (2010). *Unlimiting Mind: The Radically Experiential Psychology of Buddhism*.
 Wisdom Publications.

 Reinders, A. A., et al. (2006).
 Psychobiological characteristics of dissociative identity disorder: A symptom provocation study. *Biological Psychiatry, 60*(7), 730-740.

+Ricard, M., Lutz, A., & Davidson, R. J. (2014).
+Mind of the meditator. *Scientific American, 311*(5), 38-45.

 Schlitz, M., Vieten, C., & Erickson-Freeman, K. (2011).
 Consciousness transformation and healing: Insights from the IONS consciousness transformation model. *Explore, 7*(5), 280-289.